 With so many fun things to do at Coney Island, it’s worth adding to your New York itinerary.
 Coney Island is about an hour from Manhattan by subway, and it’s worth the journey, especially considering it’s one of the top attractions in Brooklyn.

 During the summer, the Coney Island Boardwalk comes to life with its amusement piers, shops, food vendors, and other activities.
 Spend an afternoon strolling along the boards or bring the kids along for a day at Luna Park.
-You can even go for a swim in the sea and catch some rays while lounging on the sand.
+You can even go for a swim in the sea and catch some rays while lounging on the sand, since this is one of the places you can’t miss on Long Island.

 There’s no doubt that the attractions in Coney Island will suit all ages, so it’s an excellent place to visit as a family or with friends.
 I recommend planning your trip for the summer months so you can enjoy all that this famous locale has to offer.